ryukinix/mar/README.md

                         The interval number to count longs on streaking rows -v, --verbose         Allow the user control printint or not control operations
+  --ignore IGNORE       Pass a regex pattern to file experiments on reading --ignore-first        Ignore the first experiment (the same of --ignore
+                        .*1.csv

 ```